 GDPR European General Data Protection Regulation

 In this article we’ll talk about the GDPR European General Data Protection Regulation.
-This regulation comes into effect on the 25 May 2018.
+This regulation came into effect in May 2018.

 Typical online activities that require you to sit up and take notice